LaurenceHo/quasar-photo-albums/README.md

 optimized images across all devices[4].
 You can follow this [documentation](https://imagekit.io/blog/image-optimization-resize-aws-s3-imagekit/) to create an account in the ImageKit.
 You will have 20GB bandwidth per month as a free user.

+#### Important
+If you change S3 bucket name, don't forget to update the configuration in ImageKit, AWS IAM permission for Cognito and Imagekit.

 ### Google Cloud Firestore
 As I mentioned, I use [Google Cloud Firestore](https://firebase.google.com/docs/firestore) to organise my S3 photo folders information.
 I ran a small script to fetch all folders in S3 bucket and inserted folder name along with other information into Google Firestore.
 The album object structure as below: